-- General Configuration Guidelines for MVR: - 1.
-Enable MVR for a domain on the switch, and select the MVR VLAN (see "Configuring MVR Domain Settings" on page 564). - 2.
-Create an MVR profile by specifying the multicast groups that will stream traffic to attached hosts, and assign the profile to an MVR domain (see "Configuring MVR Group Address Profiles" on page 565). - 3.
-Set the interfaces that will join the MVR as source ports or receiver ports (see "Configuring MVR Interface Status" on page 568). - 4.
-For multicast streams that will run for a long term and be associated with a stable set of hosts, you can statically bind the multicast group to the participating interfaces (see "Assigning Static MVR Multicast Groups to Interfaces" on page 570).
+- 2. Create an MVR profile by specifying the multicast groups that will stream traffic to attached hosts, and assign the profile to an MVR domain (see "Configuring MVR Group Address Profiles" on page 598). - 3.
+Set the interfaces that will join the MVR as source ports or receiver ports (see "Configuring MVR Interface Status" on page 600). - 4.
+For multicast streams that will run for a long term and be associated with a stable set of hosts, you can statically bind the multicast group to the participating interfaces (see "Assigning Static MVR Multicast Groups to Interfaces" on page 603).